rjhunjhunwala/S.I.L.O.S/README.md

 <h1>Stacks and Queues </h1>

-You have access to 32 stacks and 32 queues
+You have access to 32 stacks and 32 queues.

 Consider the following sample code.